THE KENT WILDLIFE CONFERENCE

-The Kent Wildlife Conference, now in its twentieth year and back after a hiatus, was created as a way for field naturalists to meet, learn about and discuss the county’s wild plant and animal species, conservation and new ways of recording.
+The annual Kent Wildlife Conference has been created as a way for field naturalists to meet, learn about and discuss the county’s wild plant and animal species, conservation and new ways of recording.

 You are welcome to bring displays or other information about work relevant to Kent’s natural history, and we especially welcome posters detailing recent research work.
 To book displays please contact Dr Gary Robinson at the University (.
 01227 823530) at least 7 days before the event.